 If Sarah says “0% progress but highly confident—shipping in March,” that’s different from panic.

-And here’s where psychological safety matters.
+Psychological safety matters here.
 If Sarah can’t say she’s not confident without fear, you won’t get honest updates.
-I’ve seen this fail: an engineer said “I’m behind” in a goal review, and the VP immediately asked “Should we find someone else to own this?”
+I’ve watched this break in a specific way: an engineer said “I’m behind” in a goal review, and the VP immediately asked “Should we find someone else to own this?”
 The engineer never gave honest updates again.
 Low confidence should trigger help, not blame.

-Recent organizational research confirms this connection: meeting structure directly affects psychological safety, which then drives team performance.
-When goal reviews feel like interrogations rather than problem-solving sessions, people optimize for looking good over being honest.
-The cadence matters less than the culture it creates.
+Meeting structure affects psychological safety, which drives performance.
+When goal reviews feel like interrogations rather than problem-solving sessions, people perform for the audience rather than tell the truth.

 Putting It Together